JiaheXu/bldc/lispBM/README.md

 (icu-width)
 ```

 Get the width of the last captured pulse.
-The unit is timer ticks, which depends on the freqHz you pick when running icu-start.
-E.g. if freqHz is 1000000 (1 MHz) the unit will be one microsecond.

 ---